MuhammadNoorani/flask-taskmanagement-app/README.md

 The application will start running at `http://localhost:5000`.
 Navigate to this URL in your web browser to use the application.

+Note: This application uses the local storage of your browser, so you don't need to be worried about your privacy.

 ## How to use the application

 The home page of the application (`http://localhost:5000/`) displays a form to add new tasks.
 You can enter a task and click on "Add another task" to add more tasks.
 Once you have entered all the tasks you want to add, click on "Submit tasks" to add them to the task list.